TriloBitSystems/rsql-jpa/README.md

 This project is licensed under [MIT license](http://opensource.org/licenses/MIT).

 ## Change log

+- (1.0.0) Transferred to TriloBitSystems and updated to use jakarta.persistence packages

 - (2.0.2) Minor changes;
 - (2.0.1) Added Embeddable property Path;